nutanix-cloud-native/cluster-api-provider-nutanix/docs/install_csi_driver.md

 The Nutanix CSI driver is fully supported on CAPI/CAPX deployed clusters where all the nodes meet the [Nutanix CSI driver prerequisites](#capi-workload-cluster-prerequisites-for-nutanix-csi-driver).

-There are two methods to install the Nutanix CSI driver on a CAPI/CAPX cluster:
+There are three methods to install the Nutanix CSI driver on a CAPI/CAPX cluster:

 - Helm
 - ClusterResourceSet
+- CAPX Flavor

 For more information, check the next sections.